It doesn't matter how awesome your e-book is if no one can download it.

-Landing pages allow you to turn the traffic generated by your marketing campaigns into leads for your business.
+That's why you need an effective landing page.
 They're simple pages — often with just a few lines of text and a form — to drive conversions and turn visitors into leads.

-When done correctly, landing pages are an essential tool to help you generate leads and pass off those qualified leads to your sales team.
+When done correctly, a landing page can help you generate leads and pass off those qualified leads to your sales team.

 Leadpages offers a variety of tools that can help you create compelling landing pages — including pop-ups, a drag-and-drop page editor with a seemingly endless list of pre-made templates, and more.